ezpaarse-project/readmetrics-scripts/doc/content/en/getting-started/installation.md

 category: 'Getting started'
 ---

-Make sure you fulfilled the [requirements](requirements) before going any further.
+Make sure you fulfilled the <nuxt-link to="/getting-started/requirements">requirements</nuxt-link> before going any further.

 ## Stable version